A MALL Geometry of Interaction Based on Indexed Linear Logic: GoI Interpretation

 {\bf Conclusion and Future Work} \\ This paper offers two main contributions: \begin{enumerate} \item[(i)] Presenting an indexed $\MALL$ system for stacking cut formulas and its relational counterpart to simulate $\MALL$ proof reduction of cut elimination. \item[(ii)] Constructing an execution formula for the interpretation of $\MALL$ proofs equipped with indices.
-The $\MALL$ proof reduction is characterized by the convergence of the execution formula to the denotational interpretation.
-Furthermore, the zero convergence of the execution formula characterizes the diminution of indices, which is peculiar to additive cut elimination. \end{enumerate}
+The $\MALL$ proof reduction is characterised by the convergence of the execution formula to the denotational interpretation.
+Furthermore, the zero convergence of the execution formula characterises the diminution of indices, which is specific to additive cut elimination. \end{enumerate}

-Our explicit use of index-theoretical manipulations directly overcomes known difficulties in additive GoI.
+Our explicit use of indexed-syntactical manipulations directly overcomes known difficulties in additive GoI.
 We hope that this paper, from the perspective of indexed linear logic, will shed light on an approachable understanding of the preceding literature on additive GoI, from precursory ones \cite{Gi95, Duchesne} to more recent developments \cite{Gi11, Seil}.

 We discuss some future directions. \\ For a genuine $\MALL$ GoI without bypassing via indexed logic, a syntax-free counterpart is required to replace the indices.
-We are now preparing such a genuine GoI \cite{Ham} using an algebraic ingredient: a scalar extension of Girard's $*$-algebra of partial isometries over a boolean polynomial semi-ring.
-This may help us connect our syntactic manipulation of indices to Girard's semantic use of clauses for predicates in the precursory $\MALL$ GoI \cite{Gi95}.
+We construct such a genuine GoI \cite{Ham} using an algebraic ingredient: a scalar extension of Girard's $*$-algebra of partial isometries over a boolean polynomial semi-ring.
+The genuine GoI may help us connect our syntactic manipulation of indices to Girard's semantic use of clauses for predicates in the precursory $\MALL$ GoI \cite{Gi95}.

 In a syntactic direction, the status of Gentzen cut elimination for $\MALLI$ remains open since the present paper only concerns lifting the image to the indices of $\MALL$ cut-reduction.
 The status will complement the reduction-free cut elimination, known to be derivable from the Fundamental lemma \ref{FunLem} (cf.\ \cite{BE,BE2,HamTak08}).